Bob McDonnell

-Robert Francis McDonnell (born June 15, 1954) is an American attorney, businessman, politician, and former military officer who served as the 71st governor of Virginia from 2010 to 2014.
-His career ended after his corruption scandal and conviction, which was later unanimously overturned by the Supreme Court.
-A member of the Republican Party, McDonnell also served on the executive committee of the Republican Governors Association.
-McDonnell was a lieutenant colonel in the United States Army Reserve.
-He also served in the Virginia House of Delegates from 1992 to 2006, and was attorney general of Virginia from 2006 to 2009.
+Robert Francis McDonnell (born June 15, 1954) is an American politician, academic administrator, and former military officer who served as the 71st governor of Virginia from 2010 to 2014.
+A member of the Republican Party, he previously served as the 44th attorney general of Virginia and in the Virginia House of Delegates.

-McDonnell was elected governor of Virginia after using the campaign slogan "Bob's for Jobs."
+Born in Philadelphia, McDonnell was a lieutenant colonel in the United States Army Reserve.
+He later served in the Virginia House of Delegates from 1992 to 2006, and was attorney general of Virginia from 2006 to 2009.
+A member of the Republican Party, McDonnell was elected governor of Virginia after using the campaign slogan "Bob's for Jobs."
 He defeated Democratic state Senator Creigh Deeds by a 17-point margin in the 2009 general election, which was marked by the severe recession of the late 2000s.
-McDonnell succeeded Democrat Tim Kaine, who was term-limited by Virginia law.

 After taking office as governor, McDonnell advocated privatization and promoted offshore drilling for Virginia.
 He moved to extend a contract to outsource the state's computer operations and sought to fund transportation improvements from asset sales, including a proposal to auction off liquor stores operated by the Virginia Department of Alcoholic Beverage Control.
-The state's unemployment rate declined from 7.4% in January 2010, when McDonnell took office, to 5.2% in December 2013, comparable to the decline in the national unemployment rate from 9.8% to 6.7% during the same period.
-McDonnell's governorship ended with a 55% to 32% approval to disapproval rating among registered voters.
+He was barred by the Virginia Constitution from seeking a second consecutive term.

 On January 21, 2014, McDonnell and his wife, Maureen, were indicted on federal corruption charges for receiving improper gifts and loans from a Virginia businessman.
 They were convicted on most counts by a federal jury on September 4, 2014.
-McDonnell, the first Virginia governor to be indicted or convicted of a felony, was sentenced on January 6, 2015, to two years in prison, followed by two years of supervised release.
-However, he was free on bond during the subsequent appeals process.
-On June 27, 2016, the Supreme Court of the United States unanimously overturned McDonnell's conviction and remanded the case to a lower court.
-Less than three months later, the Justice Department announced that they would not prosecute the case again and moved to dismiss the charges against the former governor and his wife.
-The case cost McDonnell over $27 million in legal bills.
+McDonnell became the first Virginia governor to be indicted or convicted of a felony.
+He was sentenced on January 6, 2015 to two years in prison, followed by two years of supervised release; however, he was free on bond during the appeals process.
+On June 27, 2016, the Supreme Court of the United States unanimously overturned McDonnell's conviction.
+Less than three months later, the Justice Department announced that it would not prosecute the case again and moved to dismiss the charges against the McDonnells.

-McDonnell currently serves as a professor at Regent University and runs the McDonnell Group, a real estate consulting firm, with his sister.
+As of 2017, McDonnell served as a professor at Regent University and ran the McDonnell Group, a real estate consulting firm, with his sister.